When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Experimental Setup

-In the experiments, we compare the algorithms using all datasets from Table~\ref{tab:datasets}, so it is important to be able to aggregate the obtained results so that we can compare the overall performance of algorithms over a range of datasets.
+In the experiments, we compare the algorithms using all datasets from Table~\ref{tab:datasets}, so it is essential to be able to aggregate the obtained results so that we can compare the overall performance of algorithms over a range of datasets.
 Moreover, we also want to show the dependence of the performance on the number of available cascades.
-However, the same number of cascades (e.g., 1000) can be sufficient to recover communities on a small dataset like Karate, while it can be far from enough to recover communities on a larger CiteSeer dataset.
-The following heuristic allows for balancing the data: we define a relative size of cascades $S$ as the fraction of the overall number of transmissions of infections to the number of edges in the graph.
+However, the same number of cascades (e.g., 1,000) can be sufficient to recover communities on a small dataset like Karate, while it can be far from enough to recover communities on a larger CiteSeer dataset.
+The following heuristic allows for balancing the data: We define a \emph{relative size} of cascades $S$ as the fraction of the overall number of transmissions of infections to the number of edges in the graph.
 In other words, $S$ is the average number of transmissions through an edge in the graph.
 We empirically checked that this is a reasonable rescaling since the saturation of quality happens at similar values of $S$ for all datasets.

-For a fixed value of $S$, we average the performance over the datasets: we compute the average value of Pearson-sub and also the average rank of the algorithm.
+For a fixed value of $S$, we average the performance over the datasets: We compute the average value of Pearson-sub and the algorithm's average rank.
 To compute the latter value, for each dataset, we order all algorithms according to their performance (Pearson-sub) and obtain ranks for each algorithm; then, the obtained ranks are averaged over the datasets.